kostyosthesystemnew/EggFibshSeal/README.md

 # EggFibshSeal
-hello its not language programming its python program thats using custom syntax and hello world will be in one txt file
+hello its not language programming its python program thats using custom syntax and hello will be in one txt file